 Starting with one aircraft, Cathay Dragon has developed to become an award-winning Hong Kong-based carrier owning more than forty aircraft, and with a network covering the most popular travel destinations as well as business ports in Asia Pacific region.
-Cathay Dragon is well-recognized by its passengers of its extensive network in China.
+Cathay Dragon is well-recognized by the passengers of its extensive network in China.
 Given the flourishing economy in Mainland cities and aviation hub synergy of Hong Kong, Cathay Dragon plays an increasingly important role in connecting passengers around the globe and Mainland China.

 Cathay Dragon is also the first local airline making an investment in local pilot training.
-In the late 1980s, the first generation pilot students joined the pilot training scheme and became the first batch locally born Chinese pilots.
+In the late 1980s, the first generation pilot students joined the pilot training scheme and became the first batch of locally born Chinese pilots.
 To date, over 150 cadets have successfully completed the scheme.
 Cathay Dragon is a member of Cathay Pacific Group is an affiliate member of oneworld® and partner of Asia Miles.

 How To Redeem Miles On Cathay Dragon

 Previously, I used my British Airway Avios miles to redeem flights on Cathay Dragon.
 Cathay Dragon, previously known as Dragon Air, is a subsidiary of Cathay Pacific, and a Oneworld affiliate.
 Cathay Dragon primarily flies short-haul and regional flights, while Cathay Pacific focuses on the long haul flights.
 Cathay Dragon, therefore, offers a great way to fly around Asia on Avios.

 For a short flight under 1151 miles, you would expect to use as little as 7500 miles and around $23 USD to redeem an Economy Class ticket for a flight.